 Schedule a Vaccine at Our Kid-Friendly Immunization Center

-~Located inside Skippack Pharmacy ~Private, sensory-friendly room designed for children ~Appointments for 3+ available Monday-Saturday ~Appointments for 6 months-3 years on select Saturdays ~Flu Vaccine or COVID-19 Vaccines
+~Located inside Skippack Pharmacy ~Private, sensory-friendly room designed for children ~Appointments for 3+ available Monday-Saturday ~Appointments for 6 months-2 years with our Nurse on select Tuesday/Saturdays ~Flu Vaccine or COVID-19 Vaccines

 Children should receive the age-appropriate vaccine formulation and follow the schedule based on their age on the day of vaccination, regardless of their size or weight.